LACMIP/emu/docs/_documentation/accessdb.md

 tags:
 last_modified_at: 2020-04-14
 ---
-LACMIP was cataloging specimens in Microsoft Access from 2015 to July 2019; however, cataloging now occurs in EMu. **The process to migrate data from Access into EMu is archived here.
-This page is no longer updated.**
+LACMIP was cataloging specimens in Microsoft Access from 2015 to July 2019; however, cataloging now occurs in EMu. **The process to migrate data from Access into EMu is archived here.**

 ## Extract from Access